-Have you ever turned around on a hike for any reason?
+Have you ever turned around?

 Maybe you came to a sketchy spot, had a safety concern, saw something that spooked you — or, somehow, you just weren’t feeling it any more?